silverbulletmd/silverbullet/website/SilverBullet.md

 # Beyond Markdown
 Where things get slightly more interesting is when using features like [[Live Queries]] that allow you to query all types of [[Objects]] indexed based on the pages in your [[Spaces]].

 Let’s explore this with a meta example of using this functionality for this very website.
 All pages in this space that represent a [[Plugs|plug]] are tagged with the `#plug` [[Tags|tag]].
-Now, if we would want to render a list of all plugs in one place using the [[template/plug]] template, we can simply do this as follows:
+Now, if we want to render a list of all plugs in one place using the [[template/plug]] template, we can simply do this as follows:

 ```query
 plug render [[template/plug]]